Wayne State University OneCardUniversities / Colleges

 Use the measured frame below instead of approximating the crop by eye.

-The stored frame on this route is 300×300 px.
+The required format on this page is 300×300 px.

 Aim for head height around 58%.
 The recommended band on this page is 50% to 68%.
 Leave about 12% above the head, with an allowed range of 7% to 18%.